Pratheek-Poojary23/VOICE-CONTROLLED-DRONE-ESP32-TEACHABLE-MACHINE/README.md

 PID values must be tuned using the trial-and-error method to achieve optimal performance for your specific drone.
 Here’s how you can approach it:

-  1.Proportional (P): Adjusts the response to the error.
+* Proportional (P): Adjusts the response to the error.
 A higher value makes the system more responsive but can cause overshooting. <br/>
-  2.Integral (I): Accounts for accumulated past errors.
+* Integral (I): Accounts for accumulated past errors.
 It helps eliminate steady-state error but can lead to oscillations if too high. <br/>
-  3.Derivative (D): Predicts future errors based on the rate of change.
+* Derivative (D): Predicts future errors based on the rate of change.
 It helps smooth out oscillations and reduces overshoot.<br/>

 ### To tune the PID values: